Suri Vidyasagar College

 Suri Vidyasagar College, established in 1942, is a government affiliated college located at Suri in the Birbhum district of West Bengal.
-It is affiliated to University of Burdwan and teaches arts, science and commerce.
+It is affiliated to the University of Burdwan and teaches arts, science and commerce.

 History

 The first attempt to establish the college in Suri was made in 1934 but failed because of the lack of funding.
 Fresh vigour was again observed in 1940 and one committee was formed.
-That committee members submitted a proposal to the then Bengal ‘Prime Minister’ and Education Minister-in-Charge, Fajlul Haque, to establish a college in Suri.
+That committee members submitted a proposal to the then Bengal 'Prime Minister' and Education Minister-in-Charge, Fajlul Haque, to establish a college in Suri.

 By then the world war II had started and Japanese forces started bombing in Calcutta.
 People started panicking and started fleeing Calcutta for the neighbouring townships and villages.
 During that time, the colleges of Calcutta had to be closed because of the fear of bombing.
 At that time, Vidyasagar College, Kolkata, planned to shift their college elsewhere.
 First, they tried to set up their college at a school in Sainthia but were disapproved by the SDO of Suri.
 Later, the college administration approached Dr. Kaligati Banerjee of Suri, and he grabbed the opportunity with both hands.
 A meeting was called at the house of Dr. Kaligati Banerjee in 1942 and a proposal was placed before the Governing body of Calcutta Vidyasagar College for the establishment of a college.

 Governing body of the Vidyasagar College, Calcutta, approved the proposal with an initial funding of Rs.
 5000.
 Finally, Sury Vidyasagar College was established under the guidance of Principal J.K.
 Chowdhury and with the newly appointed Vice-Principal (Suri campus) Tribhangamurari Mondal.

 At the time of the establishment of the college, this college was under the University of Calcutta.
 Later, when University of Burdwan was established, the affiliation of this college was shifted to the University of Burdwan.